regadas/presstatic/README.rst

 	$> pstatic -s3 example.com ~/projects/example.com

+* preview your website while you develop it:

-* serve your website: (the provided http server is intended for development only)
+	Any change in files/directories will trigger the builder.
+Because of this and other reasons this http server is intended for development only.

 .. code-block:: shell

 	$> pstatic -http ~/projects/example.com

 Templates
 ---------